Founder and Managing Editor – Temidayo Isaiah Oniosun

 Administrative Assistant/Internship Coordinator – Elizabeth Olubodun

-Elizabeth Olubodun studies Mass Communication at Covenant University, Ota.
-She is in charge of administration at Space in Africa office and she coordinates the Space in Africa Internship Program.
+Elizabeth Olubodun studies Mass Communications at Covenant University, Ota, Nigeria.
+She is in charge of administration at the Space in Africa office and she coordinates the Space in Africa Internship Program.
 Email

 Staff Writer Intern (Science & Astronomy) – Samyukta Manikumar

-Samyukta completed her BSc in Mathematics and Applied Mathematics at the University of Cape Town.
+Samyukta completed her BSc in Mathematics and Applied Mathematics at the University of Cape Town, South Africa.
 She works as an astronomer and science communicator for the Travelling Telescope, an astronomy outreach enterprise based in Kenya.
 She also runs an astronomy blog (https://thebast.co), and volunteers in digital design in her spare time.

 Staff Writer Intern (Outer Space) – Carringtone Kinyanjui